isradeleon/ThermalPrinter/README.md

 }
 ```

-If you want to access or modify the BluetoothSocket, you can do it with the BluetoothConnection class.
-ThermalPrinter
+If you want to set or modify the BluetoothSocket by yourself, you can do it with the **BluetoothConnection** class.
-uses this socket to send all its commands to the printer.
+ThermalPrinter uses this socket to send all its commands to the printer.

 ## ThermalPrinter methods